-Gatehouse Treasury invests in selected Sukuk.
-As at 31 December 2020, the Bank has not used derivatives to hedge Sukuk investments.

-VaR and maximum loss are used to monitor the risk arising from the available for sale Sukuk investment portfolio.
+As part of liquidity management, the Bank's Treasury department invests in selected Sukuk.
+As at 31 December 2022, the Bank has not used derivatives to hedge Sukuk investments.
+VaR is used to monitor the risk arising from the available-for-sale Sukuk investment portfolio.
+The Group's Pillar I minimum capital requirement allows for investment risk through the equity position risk requirement.

-As at 31 December 2020, the market value of nominal Sukuk investment exposure was £17.9m which generated estimated Price Risk VaR and maximum loss of:
+As at 31 December 2022, the market value of nominal Sukuk investment exposure was £19,351k which generated estimated Price Risk VaR and maximum loss of:

 £ 95% VaR

-One day (7,508)
+One day (47,025)

-One week (10,943)
+One week (117,251)